 Typically, guests arrive on Saturday before 2pm at the Juan Santamaria International Airport (SJO) in San Jose, Costa Rica.
 At approximately 3pm, a shuttle will pick you up at the San Jose airport near the Deli “La Malinche”.
 You can grab a bite to eat at the restaurant prior to making the approximately 4-hour trip to Bodhi Surf + Yoga.
 Upon arrival at the Bodhi Surf + Yoga lodge, staff will welcome you, show you around, and get you settled in your room.
-You will then enjoy your first group dinner at a local restaurant with your bodysurf instructors, Hannah and Spencer.
+You will then enjoy your first group dinner at a local restaurant with Bodhi Surf + Yoga staff.
 After your long day of travel, you will want to get to bed early to rest up and prepare for your first full day of Bodhi Awaken!

 Sunday (Day 2)

 Sundays typically start with an early breakfast of fresh fruit, coffee, and an assortment of other light foods to prepare you for an action-packed morning.
 After breakfast, you will head up to the onsite Bodhi Shambala Yoga Studio for a brief powerpoint presentation on bodysurfing, which will provide you with some context, and help set the stage for the upcoming bodysurf lessons.
-You will then head offsite to a local community pool where you will participate in a swim technique training session led by former lifeguard and collegiate swimmer, Hannah Walsh.
-After the pool swim lesson, you will return to Bodhi Surf + Yoga where you will have an opportunity to shower and get dressed before heading to the local supermarket to stock up on snacks and meal stuff for non-included meals.
+Next, you will participate in a swim technique training session to get you prepped for your first bodysurf lesson in Mother Ocean.
 Back at the lodge, you will have time to eat lunch and relax before the community walking tour, the last scheduled event of the day.
 This activity is a great way for guests to learn about the local community from a trained local guide, see some of the local flora and fauna, and get a general “lay of the land”.
 Sunday night is free, so everyone typically does their own thing, whether heading to a local restaurant or making something simple to eat before relaxing in the hammock or playing some games before bed.

 Monday (Day 3)

 After spending two hours frolicking in the warm, tropical waters of the equatorial Pacific, you will head back to Bodhi Surf + Yoga to satisfy your newfound appetite with a delicious home-cooked breakfast.
 Whether snoozing in a hammock or cooling off by the pool, you will want to spend some time relaxing and digesting breakfast before heading to the local Uvita waterfall.
 You can grab a cool beverage and some lunch at the restaurant located near the entrance of the waterfall before being transported back to Bodhi in the late afternoon.
-Just before sunset, you will head up to the yoga platform to enjoy an hour-long “yin yoga style” group stretch session with former stretch therapist, Spencer.
-After limbering up throughout the course of the restorative stretch session, you will want to shower before returning to the yoga platform later in the evening for a pizza movie night!
+Just before sunset, you will head up to the yoga platform to enjoy a much-needed yoga session.
+After limbering up throughout the course of the yoga class, you will want to shower before returning to the yoga platform later in the evening for a movie night!
 The movie we will be watching is titled “Come Hell or High Water”, a truly breathtaking film about bodysurfing.

 Tuesday (Day 4)

-By your fourth day in Costa Rica, you will likely find yourself rising early with the sun, as your body gets in tune with its natural circadian rhythm.
-After grabbing a light snack and some coffee, you will return to the beach for your second ocean bodysurf lesson, where you will continue perfecting your wave-swimming abilities.
-After enjoying another post-bodysurf breakfast at Bodhi, you will work out the kinks with a nice, relaxing massage on the yoga deck.
-In the afternoon, you will express your inner artist during the handplane workshop, during which you will be gifted a handcrafted wooden handplane made by Spencer, and given the opportunity to add your own personal flair to the board.
-Tuesday is a free night, so you might want to prepare yourself a home-cooked meal in the Bodhi kitchen, or head out to one of the many nearby restaurants for some delicious Costa Rican cuisine.
+You will likely find yourself rising early with the sun, as your body gets in tune with its natural circadian rhythm.
+After grabbing a light snack and some coffee, you will return to the beach for your third ocean bodysurf lesson, where you will continue perfecting your wave-swimming abilities.
+After enjoying another post-bodysurf breakfast at Bodhi Surf + Yoga, you are free to do your own thing — chill for the rest of the day or perhaps go on an adventure of your own!

 Wednesday (Day 5)

 Wednesday is a free day, so take advantage of the myriad adventurous activities and sights to see in and around town.
 For example, eating meals out at the local favorite spots, going for a walk to the Whale Tail or a hike into the local mountains, or just chilling at the Bodhi Surf + Yoga lodge, lounging in the hammocks, in the pool, or on the day beds.
-There is a wonderful local farmer’s market held in the town center every Wednesday where you can grab some fresh produce and purchase some local artisanal gifts to bring home to your friends and family.
-Guests can also do one of the many half or full-day tours of the area: boat tours (whale watching, snorkeling, or to a famous nearby national park), canyoning, ziplining, horseback riding, and more.
+Guests can also do one of the many half or full-day tours of the area: boat tours (whale watching, snorkeling, or to a famous nearby national park), canyoning, ziplining, horseback riding, and more

 Thursday (Day 6)

-After resting up during your day off, you will be fresh and ready to dive back into your third ocean bodysurf lesson of the week.
-After wave sliding all morning long, you will return to the lodge for breakfast, followed by another stretch session on the yoga deck with Spencer.
+After resting up during your day off, and entering your sixth day in Costa Rica, you will be fresh and ready to dive back into Mother Ocean, but this time for surfing lessons.
+After surf lessons all morning long, you will return to the lodge for breakfast, followed by a yoga session later in the morning.
 In the wake of an action-packed morning, you will have plenty of time to decompress and maybe even head down to the beach for sunset before returning to Bodhi Surf + Yoga for dinner.
-There will be another handplane workshop following dinner, during which you will put the final touches on your new handboard, which you will have the option to use during your final bodysurf lesson the following morning!
+You will rest up after which because your next surf lesson is the following morning!

 Friday (Day 7)

 Today is the day!
-All of the skills and knowledge that you acquired throughout the week will be put to the test during the fourth and final bodysurf lesson at Playa Chaman.
-After this successful ocean outing, you will return to Bodhi for breakfast.
-Lastly, breakfast will be followed with a closing ceremony held by Hannah and Spencer to reflect on the transformative week of bodysurfing, and set the tone for the upcoming week of board-surfing and yoga.
-After this wrap-up, you will be given the rest of the day off to soak it all in and gear up for another incredible week at the Bodhi lodge!
+All of the skills and knowledge that you acquired throughout the week will be put to the test during your second surf lesson at Playa Chaman.
+After this successful ocean outing, you will return to Bodhi Surf + Yoga for breakfast.
+Lastly, breakfast will be followed by a closing ceremony to reflect on the transformative week of bodysurfing and surfing and set the tone for the upcoming week of more board-surfing and yoga.
+After this wrap-up, you will be given the rest of the day off to soak it all in and gear up for another incredible week at the Bodhi lodge!!